View of remaining chapel wall through the doorway.

 Marietta Museum of History

-The Friends of Nesbitt /Union Chapel have been invited to
+The Friends of Nesbitt /Union Chapel were invited to

 participate in decision making about the future of the site.